shrikan/berlin_airbnb_price_prediction/README.md

 **Data** </br>
-You can obtain data from https://www.kaggle.com/brittabettendorf/berlin-airbnb-data
+You can obtain data from http://insideairbnb.com/get-the-data.html for Berlin city

 **Pre-requisities**
 1. Python3</br>